LangStream/documentation/building-applications/stateful-agents.md

 The agent must declare the `resources.disk` section to automatically ask for a persistent disk.
-Disks are automatically provided to the agents at runtime by LangStream: the provided disk are isolated from other agents and each agent can request different disk size and type.
+Disks are automatically provided to the agents at runtime by LangStream: the provided disks are isolated from other agents and each agent can request different disk sizes and types.

 ```yaml
 - name: "Stateful processing using Python"